Do your allergies...

 The symptoms of pet allergies include red eyes, runny nose and sneezing when around the pet or in an environment with pet’s skin cells, saliva or urine.
 If Dr. Baxter and the patient are able to determine that the allergy is being caused by the pet, no testing will be necessary.
 However, if there is uncertainty, a quick blood test can be administered.

-Treatment for Pet Allergies
+How to Treat for Pet Allergies

 Making it Work - Managing Pet Allergies